epquito/pokeclone_Kubernetes/README.md

 ### `EKS` Branch

-- Dedicated to deploying the PokeClone application on AWS Elastic Kubernetes Service (EKS).
-This branch will cover the use of Terraform for infrastructure provisioning, configuring AWS RDS for the database, and deploying the application to EKS for a production-ready environment.
+- Dedicated to deploying the PokeClone application on AWS Elastic Kubernetes Service (EKS) for a production-ready environment with CI/CD through GitHub Actions.

+### `EKS-RDS` Branch

+- Instead of using a PostgreSQL container image for the database, this branch utilizes an AWS RDS database.

 ## Project Steps Overview